Xilinx/Embedded-Design-Tutorials/docs/Introduction/ZynqMPSoC-EDT/2-getting-started.md

 ### Vitis Integrated Design Environment and Vivado Design Suite

-Ensure that you have the Vitis 2020.2 software development platform installed.
-The Vitis IDE is a Xilinx unified tool which comes with all the hardware and software as a package.
+Ensure that you have the Vitis™ 2020.2 unified software development platform installed.
+The Vitis software platform comes with all the hardware and software as a package.
 If you install the Vitis IDE, you will automatically get both the Vivado Design Suite and the Vitis IDE.
 You do not have to make any extra selections in the installer.